mhemeryck/mhemeryck.github.io/_posts/2021-04-22-home_automation_architecture.md

 - _actors_: lights, covers, sirens, ...
 - _logic_: send out events on a certain condition, e.g. on another event (an automation)

-## unipi
+### unipi

 For the sensors and actors I did use hardware from [unipi].
-In essence the unipi modules are DIN-rail mountable units housing a raspberry pi and a couple of I/O boards depending on the model you have.
+In essence the unipi units are DIN-rail mountable units housing a raspberry pi and a couple of I/O boards depending on the model you have.

-## home assistant
+### home assistant

 [home assistant] is an open source software project which aims to integrate all sorts of smart home devices.
 Given my choice of MQTT as an interfacing protocol throughout my setup, I heavily rely on the [home assistant MQTT integration].